scylladb/python-driver/docs/upgrading.rst

 These changes are optional, but recommended:

-* Importing from `cassandra.graph` is deprecated.
-Consider importing from `cassandra.datastax.graph`.
 * Use :class:`~.policies.DefaultLoadBalancingPolicy` instead of DSELoadBalancingPolicy.

 Upgrading to 3.0
 ----------------
-Version 3.0 of the DataStax Python driver for Apache Cassandra adds support for Cassandra 3.0 while maintaining support for previously supported versions.
+Version 3.0 of the Python driver for Scylla and Apache Cassandra adds support for Cassandra 3.0 while maintaining support for previously supported versions.
 In addition to substantial internal rework, there are several updates to the API that integrators will need to consider: